 - Stress: Yoga is a great way to let go of mental and physical stress because of the combination of mindfulness and stretching.

-It has a deeper meaning.
 Yoga was invented by the Hindus and has been practiced since around 3,000 BC.
 The Hindus came up with different concepts to go along with each of the yoga poses, such as Yama, meaning learning how to adopt healthy behaviors, or Pratyahara, meaning letting your thoughts slow down to get rid of anxiety.
 Each of the many concepts that the Hindus came up with are supposed to be thought of when doing the stretches to ease the mind and relax the body.
 These thoughts can be helpful to move away from addiction.

-You don’t have to be a professional.
 Anyone can do yoga!
 It may seem intimidating at first, but beginner’s yoga is actually quite simple.
 As you begin to master each pose, you will be able to advance to more difficult ones.
 It’s not about how professional you look doing the movements, it’s about your mental state and breathing techniques that come along with it.